Dame Alice Owen's School: Two voluntary aided schools in Islington: 1951–1976

 In 1951, Dame Alice Owen's took voluntary aided status, while retaining its separation into two single-sex schools.
 Both schools were in Goswell Road, facing each other across the boys' playground.

 In 1963, there were over six hundred boys in the boys' school, of whom more than a hundred were in the sixth form.
 That year, the boys' and girls' schools celebrated the 350th anniversary of the foundation; this involved various celebrations, including sporting events and concerts.
 The first official history of the school, by Reg Dare, was also published that year; there was also a Thanksgiving Service at St Paul's Cathedral on 30 April.
 A new building, part of the girls' school, was opened in October.
 Funds were raised to purchase a residential centre for both of the schools to use.
 Pupils stayed there for periods of several days and learned there; the centre, which was located outside London, was called Harrock House.
 It opened in May 1965, and closed in 1985 due to the cost of maintaining it.

 The two schools merged in 1973 and were run as a mixed school while pupils were transferred in stages to the school's current location in Potters Bar in Hertfordshire between 1973 and July 1976.
 Reasons for the move included the restrictions of the site in Islington and a decline in the number of pupils in the area.

-The new school was opened on 8 June 1976 by Princess Anne.
+It is also noteworthy that, at that time, the road junction around The Angel Islington was subject to design review, with several potential designs, the smallest of which would have resulted in a roundabout that would have required demolition of the rear of the cloisters (the oldest section at the rear of the boys' school building).